OctopusDeploy/docs/docs/projects/export-import/index.md

 ### Project logos

 The project logo will be available when exporting between spaces on the same instance.
 If exporting between instances, the logo will have to be re-uploaded.

+### Triggers

+Triggers are also not currently included, and will need to be reconfigured in the destination instance.

 ## Moving to Octopus Cloud #{octopus-cloud}